 We understand that you, as a parent, have questions about campus life at USF.
-Our One Card Parent Guide will help answer those questions and clarify the USF One Card's role in campus life.
+Our One Card parent guide will help answer those questions and clarify the One Card's role in campus life.

-The USF One Card program centralizes several key university services and provides a convenient means with which USF students may access them.
+The One Card program centralizes several key university services and provides a convenient means with which students may access them.
 These services include building access, entitlement verification, and on-campus debit account functionality.

 Upon registering for classes or moving into their university housing assignment, students are eligible to receive their first USF identification card (One Card).
 By simply swiping their One Card, students may enter campus facilities, borrow library books, eat meals, and pay for expenses – all without having to carry cash or a different card for each activity.
 Students also may use printers, make photocopies, and do laundry without having to search for small bills and exact change.

 Students use their One Card to gain access into various university buildings and facilities.
-Their One Cards are issued with default access into certain areas, including the Gleeson Library, Koret Health and Recreation Center, and computer labs.
 In addition, students living in university residence halls are given access to their building and room.

 With access provided via the One Card, the frequent problem of lost keys, and subsequent risk to campus safety, is minimized.
 A lost One Card can be remotely deactivated and building security maintained.

-Examples of entitlement verification include admission to USF athletic events, use of the Koret Health and Recreation center, participation in the Student Rewards program, discounts offered via the Student Advantage program, and transportation privileges associated with the MUNI Class Pass sticker.
+Examples of entitlement verification include admission to USF athletic events and the use of the Koret Health and Recreation center.

 The university offers two debit accounts, both of which are linked to the One Card.
 Each has unique features and is designed for specific purposes.
 Both prohibit cash withdrawals once funds are deposited.